OpenNebula/addon-eywa/README.md

 ## Compatibility

 * Optimization and compatibility was confirmed in OpenNebula 4.6 and 4.10.
-* Tested Hypervisor: KVM
+* Support Hypervisor: Currently only supports kvm.
-* Tested Store: NFS Shared, Qcow2(Default Datastore)
+ * (Recommended) "default" datastore's TM_MAD is QCOW2.
 * OpenNebula for the PoC was installed based on the document link in the following content.
  * http://docs.opennebula.org/4.10/design_and_installation/quick_starts/
 * (Tested on Ubuntu14.04amd64, we expect no problems in other platform.)